Florence by Night: a handy guidebook for exploring the city's nightlife

 Entrance to Le Carceri| ©Maurizio Lovato

-Le Carceri is one of the best dining options in the city of Florence, and it is also a journey into the past.
-This restaurant is located on the remains of a former convent that, more recently, was a prison until the mid-1980s, and on your visit you will see details of the cells, as well as original frescoes from the eighteenth century.
-An ideal choice to taste the gastronomic specialties of Tuscany such as the tasty bistecca alla Fiorentina, the delicious wood-fired pizzas or the most typical pasta dishes.
+Le Carceri is one of the best places to dine in Florence and also offers a journey back in time.
+This restaurant is located on the remains of an old convent that, more recently, was a prison until the mid-1980s, and during your visit you can see details of the cells, as well as original 18th-century frescoes.
+An ideal choice for sampling Tuscan culinary specialties such as the tasty bistecca alla Fiorentina, delicious wood-fired pizzas, or the most typical pasta dishes.

 10. Discover the wines of Tuscany at La Casa del Vino